How To Deactivate Your Square Account Step By Step

 You can start the deactivation process from the Square Dashboard.

-From your user profile in the upper right corner, go to Account Settings-> Personal Information -> Deactivate Account:
+From your user profile in the upper right corner, go to Account Settings->Business Information -> About my business -> Deactivate your business:

 2. Select A Reason For Deactivation